 - The reasonability of the restriction must be determined by a court, not due to the law itself.

-- Prohibition may result in restriction.
+- Prohibition may result in restrictions.

 The following are some notable cases that have influenced the scope of this right over time:-